 Step 9: Apply a Clear Coat

-After I applied the paint chips, we let it dry to about 24 hours.
+After I applied the paint chips, I let the floor dry for about 24 hours.
 Then I rolled on a layer of Armorseal Rexane I. This adds a clear protective coat to the epoxy for an added layer of protection.

 I applied the clear coat with a paintbrush all the way around the permitter.
 Then rolled on the rest.